alturiak/nio-smith/README.md

     - an optional list of rooms the hook is valid for
 - `add_timer`: define
     - the method to be called (currently once every ~30s whenever a sync event is received)
-    - the frequency, in whcih the method is to be called, either as
+    - the frequency, in which the method is to be called, either as
         - datetime.timedelta or
         - str: "weekly", "daily", "hourly"
 - `store_data`: persistently store data for later use